helloidiot/Simulacra/README.md

 ## Running simulacraViewer

-The video file should be placed in
+The video file to be played should be placed in;

 ```
-data/movies
+/data/movies
 ```

 This can be changed in ofApp.h if desired.